saleor/saleor-docs/docs/api-process/check-out.md

 * User’s billing address

-* List of checkout lines (each checkout line represents the variant id, in other words - the product, and the quantity of it)
+* List of checkout lines - Each checkout line represents the _variant id_ (the specific product) and the quantity of it.

 There are also other fields in this mutation:

 * Checkout id

-* Checkout token - this is a unique token for this checkout which allows you to identify this specific checkout object.
-This is a public token, it will save the user’s checkout session, if for example, they accidentally close the browser.
+* Checkout token - this is a unique token assigned to this checkout.
+It allows you to identify this specific checkout object.
+This is also a public token, it will save the user’s checkout session, if for example, they accidentally close the browser.

 * Total price of the items in the cart

 > **Note**
 >
-> An email is required to create the checkout object.
+> An email is required to create a `CHECKOUT` object.

-The following example shows how the mutation creates the checkout object and returns the checkout id:
+The following example shows how the `CHECKOUT CREATE` mutation creates the checkout object and returns the checkout id:

 <!-- Marcin to provide a code snippet from Playground -->

 ### `available shipping methods`

-The `CHECKOUT CREATE` object returns several fields.
-The `available shipping methods` is one of these fields (this is an optional step, for items which require shipping only).
+The `CHECKOUT` object contains several fields.

-Each shipping method on the list in this fields has a unique id.
+The `available shipping methods` is one of these fields (this is an optional step, only for items which require shipping).

-If the items in the cart requires shipment, the user will select the shipping method.
+Each shipping method on the list in this field has a unique id.
+If the items in the cart require shipment, the user will select the shipping method.

-To allow the user to effectively select a specific shipping method (to create a shipping in this checkout) you need to run the following operation: `checkout shipping method update`.
+To allow a user to effectively select a specific shipping method (to create a shipping in this checkout) you need to run the following operation: `checkout shipping method update`.

 This operation has two parameters: